michaljerabek/UXN/README_EN.md

     <li>
         <code>animation</code> (default: <code>"UXN-hide"</code>):
-        <br> - Název animace (nebo pole názvů), která zavírá nabídku.
         <br> - Name of the animation (or array with names) used for closing a submenu.
         <br> - Type: <code>String</code> / <code>Array</code>
     </li>

     <li>
         <code>delayHide</code> (default: <code>false</code>):
-        <br> - Sets, whether an opened submenu should be closed immediately after the mouse leaves the item or just before another submenu is opened (or the mouse is not moving for an <code>openTimeout</code>).
+        <br> - Sets whether an opened submenu should be closed immediately after the mouse leaves the item or just before another submenu is opened (or the mouse is not moving for an <code>openTimeout</code>).
         <br> - Type: <code>Boolean</code>
     </li>

     <li>
         <code>autoHide</code> (default: <code>true</code>):
-        <br> - Sets, if in the case, that the mouse is stopped outside the navigation, the navigation should be automatically closed after an <code>outsideTimeout</code>.
+        <br> - Sets whether in the case, that the mouse is stopped outside the navigation, the navigation should be automatically closed after an <code>outsideTimeout</code>.
         <br> - Type: <code>Boolean</code>
     </li>